-In order to guarantee the free trade of construction products, the European Commission has issued the Construction Products Regulation (305/2011/EU).
+In order to guarantee the free trade of construction products, the European Commission has issued the Construction Products Regulation (EU) No 305/2011.

 Wall coverings and wall-to-wall carpeting, laminate and resilient floor coverings are considered materials intended for construction and have to comply with the fundamental regulations during an economically relevant lifetime and provided regular maintenance is carried out.

 The fundamental regulations include six aspects: